tseiman/gcloud-libcurl-example/README.md

 # gcloud-libcurl-example
-An example of how to upload JSON data into **G**oogle **C**loud **P**latform (GCP) Pub/Sub via HTTPS and service account key - implemented in C using libcurl and openssl
+An example of how to upload JSON data into **G**oogle **C**loud **P**latform (GCP) PubSub via HTTPS and service account key - implemented in C using libcurl and openssl

-This in "C" written example code shows how to authenticate against Google Cloud via a service account key and obtaining an OAuth2 token which is then used to send some test data in the GCP pub/sub.
+This in "C" written example code shows how to authenticate against Google Cloud via a service account key and obtaining an OAuth2 token which is then used to send some test data in the GCP PubSub.

 ![GCP authentication and communication flow](doc/GCP-Communication-Flow.svg)